komraad/QCS-Firecrest/reverse-proxy/README.md

-# Reverse Proxy Configuration

-The reverse proxy configuration routes incoming requests to different backend servers based on the request path.

 # Nginx Configuration for HTTP and HTTPS with Reverse Proxy

 This Nginx configuration file sets up an HTTP server and an HTTPS server with reverse proxy capabilities.